jyuhuan/do.py/README.md

 final_result = do_without_none_checks(6)
 ```

-Of course, if you really want a pure and consistent experience, you may want to rewrite `step_one` and `step_one` as:
+Of course, if you really want a pure and consistent experience, you may want to rewrite `step_one` and `step_two` as:

 ```py
 @do(Maybe)